smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Tier changes:

-- DrizzleSwim is no longer banned in OU
+- OU no longer has any tier-specific bans (DrizzleSwim and Soul Dew are no longer banned)

-- Kyurem is banned (by the time NEXT is done, it would presumably have received enough buffs to be Uber)
+- Kyurem, Kyurem-B, Deoxys-D, Latios, and Latias are now Uber (by the time NEXT is done, they would presumably have received enough buffs to be Uber)